PaNOSC-ViNYL/libpyvinyl/README.md

 ## Software specific APIs based on libpyvinyl
 The python package `libpyvinyl` provides a way to harmonize the user interfaces of such simulation codes.
 It is an object oriented library; its classes define the user interface to simulation codes, simulation parameters and simulation data.

-For a given simulation code, e.g. propagation of neutron or photon beams through a beamline, a new class would have to be defined that derives from the
+For a given simulation code, e.g. propagation of neutron or photon beams through a beamline, a new class would have to be defined that derives from the `libpyvinyl` classes.
-`libpyvinyl` classes.
-Implementing the methods meant to configure a simulation, launch the simulation code, and retrieve the output data.
-Since the interplay between parametrization, execution, and IO is already taken care of at the level of `libpyvinyl`'s base classes, the effort to define a specialized interface (parameters, backengine and DataClass) for a new simulation code is rather minimal.
+This derived class requires the implementation of certain methods meant to configure a simulation, launch the simulation code, and retrieve the output data.
+Since the interplay between parametrization, execution, and IO is already taken care of at the level of `libpyvinyl`'s base classes, the effort to define a specialized interface (parameters, backengine and data object) for a new simulation code is rather minimal.
 This structure allows integrating simulation codes into simulation pipelines in the above sense.

 ## What the libpyvinyl API offers
 This API offers a homogeneous interface to: